Child & Family Studies Center

 Family Admissions/Visitors:

 The CFSC is open to children from the community.
-We currently offer one Full Day Preschool program [7:30A-5:30P], one Extended Day Preschool Program [9:00A-3:00P] and one Half-Day Preschool program [9:00A-11:30A].
+We currently offer one Full Day Preschool program [7:30A-5:30P], one Extended Day Preschool Program [9:00A-3:00P] and one Morning Preschool program [9:00A-11:30A].
 A waiting list is maintained for each program.
 All families that are interested in enrolling a child should call and ask to be put on the waiting list (no charge for placement on the list).
 Brochures may be obtained by calling (818) 677-3131.

 Admission Process:

 When a space becomes available, we look to our waiting list and call the parents of the next child on the list.
 A tour will be arranged with the parent and child, and if desired, the parent can fill out an application.
-Enrollment in the Full Day Preschool program is based upon a child's year-round participation in the classroom (Summer and winter wessions included).
+Enrollment in the Full Day Preschool program is based upon a child's year-round participation in the classroom (Summer and winter sessions included).
 See Calendar section.

 Fees: